Perdu/panu/README.md

 # panu

 An awesome Jabber bot.
-Python version of anu.
-It can tell you how funny people in the room are, remember tons of quotes and definitions, shorten URL and display the page's title...
+It can tell you how funny people in the room are, remember quotes and tell them in the appropriate context, shorten URL and display the page's title...
 How cool is that?

-*A*wesome *N*etwork *U*ser

-Also, "anu" is almost ROT1 for "bot".
-Almost.

 Here's the help message (in French), which gives you a (non-exhaustive) overview of the functionalities: